Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 C++, Fortran 77, and Cython.
 In August of 2023, Irwin Zaid ([@izaid](https://github.com/izaid)) at Oxford proposed rewriting all of the scalar kernels in C++ header files in such a way that they could be included in both C++ and CUDA programs.
 This would allow these scalar kernels to also be used in GPU-aware array libraries like CuPy and PyTorch, improving special function support across array library backends.
-I've been supported by the 2020 NASA ROSES grant, _Reinforcing the Foundations of Scientific Python_ (with travel and compute costs partially covered by the 2023 NumFocus SDG _Streamlined Special Function Development in SciPy_), to work together with Irwin to put this plan into action.
+Over the past year, I've been working together with Irwin to put this plan into action.
 With additional help from SciPy maintainer Ilhan Polat ([@ilayn](https://github.com/ilayn)), who made a heroic effort to translate over twenty thousand lines of Fortran scalar kernel code to C, and contributions from other volunteers, substantial progress has been made.
 We're now in the process of splitting these headers into a separate library called xsf.
 This is a story deserving of its own post.
 Until then, see [the first issue in the xsf repo](https://github.com/scipy/xsf/issues/1) for more info.

 At the outset of this project, `scipy.special` had been under-maintained for several years.
 I'm not sure if there were any active maintainers left who fully understood the details of the infrastucture `scipy.special` has been using for